jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-03-15-skyrc-q200-lipo-battery-charger/index.md

 ![SkyRC Q200 top inner padding removed](skyrc-q200-lipo-battery-charger-11.jpg)

 So, here is the SkyRC Q200 in all it's glory.
 Looks and feels like a high quality product.
-Not too big, around TODO: size
+Not too big, around 19x 17cm.

 ![SkyRC Q200 out of the box](skyrc-q200-lipo-battery-charger-2.jpg)

-Here is everything you get inside the box: the charger itself, a nice thick and detailed manual, an outlet plug (in my case EU style), 2 custom banana plug to wire cables for soldering to your own connector type, 4 banana plug to XT60, 4 balance wires and adaptors supporting 2S to 6S batteries (perfect for out drone lipos).
+Here is everything you get inside the box: the charger itself, a nice thick and detailed manual, an outlet plug (in my case EU style), 2 custom banana plug to wire cables for soldering to your own connector type, 4 banana plug to XT60 connectors, 4 balance wires and adaptors supporting 2S to 6S batteries (perfect for out drone lipos).

 ![SkyRC Q200 package contents](skyrc-q200-lipo-battery-charger-3.jpg)